-Wizards radio broadcasts have a new flagship home on the Team 980
+Wizards radio broadcasts have a new home on the Team 980; Caps continue on 106.7 the Fan

 Johnson is preparing for his 25th consecutive season calling Wizards games and his 15th alongside Consor, co-host of what listeners of the team’s game broadcasts have come to know as the “Radio Party.”

 Monumental also announced it is extending its deal with 106.7 the Fan (WJFK-FM) as the flagship home of the Washington Capitals, with play-by-play man John Walton and analyst Ken Sabourin returning in the same roles.
-Walton is entering his 11th season calling Capitals games, while Sabourin will begin his 19th season.
+Walton is entering his 11th season calling Capitals games, while Sabourin will begin his 19th.
 Terms of the deals were not disclosed.

 WFED 1500 AM became the flagship home of Capitals and Wizards broadcasts before the 2016 season.
-The Capitals returned to 106.7 the Fan the following year and have been heard on WJFK ever since.
-WFED remained the flagship home of the Wizards, whose games appeared on 99.1 WNEW the previous two seasons.
+The Capitals returned to 106.7 the Fan the following year and have been on WJFK ever since.
+WFED remained the flagship home of the Wizards, whose games appeared on 99.1 FM WNEW the previous two seasons.
 Wizards broadcasts last appeared on a sports-talk station during the 2013-14 season, when they were on 106.7 the Fan.

 Both 106.7 the Fan and the Team 980 are owned by Audacy (formerly known as Entercom), which acquired WTEM in a swap with Urban One in November 2020.